magdapoppins/HelloOpenGL/README.md

 - worth reading the GLEW documentation since it isn't totally obvious (for example `glewInit()` and the requirement of having a valid OpenGL rendering context before getting started)
 - Now you can access OpenGL => 4.4.0

-## Part 4: Vertex Buffers and Drawing a Triangle
+## PART 4: Vertex Buffers and Drawing a Triangle
 - a **vertex buffer** is just a memorybuffer, an array of bytes of memory, a blob of memory into which we can push bytes
 - because it's in OpenGL, it's in our GPU in our video RAM (?)